DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ![ID_Error](https://github.com/DillonSW/Capstone_Team_5/blob/main/images/ID_Error.png) Figure 5: ID_Error| ![Load_Complete](https://github.com/DillonSW/Capstone_Team_5/blob/main/images/Load_Complete.png) Figure 6: Load_Complete|
 ![Load_Mode](https://github.com/DillonSW/Capstone_Team_5/blob/main/images/Load_Mode.png) Figure 7: Load_Mode| ![Name_Error](https://github.com/DillonSW/Capstone_Team_5/blob/main/images/Name_Error.png) Figure 8: Name_Error|

 ---
 ### Data Interpretation
 ---

+For C2, you can clearly see that the computer was able to run the GUI written using python in Linux Environment.
+Also, we can see that different errors were generated for different input fields in the pictures listed above.

+If needed to delete the database by an associate then the command that is set to do so is "delete" in ID field and "admin" in name field.
+This keywords can be changed anytime as per the needs of associate, and if did so correctly then the figure 1 depicts what it would return.

+For the load mode, the keyword to enter the boards is "load" in ID field and "admin" in name field.
+If did correctly, it would open a prompt where an associate would type in the boards manually.
+This was done as a substitute because of the barrring ordering issues.
+The boards loaded propertly in the database can be seen in ID subsystem.

 ---
 ### Future Improvements